johanubbink/NPD_predictor/README.md

 - jupyter 1.0.0

 ## Dataset
-The NPD predictor is designed to work
+The NPD predictor is designed for the Instacart Dataset, which was released for a Kaggle competition.
+The dataset along with information regarding the data is available at https://www.kaggle.com/c/instacart-market-basket-analysis.
+For the NPD predictor to work, the unzipped folder containing the dataset should be downloaded to the root folder of the repository.